zeldaret/mm/README.md

 You'll also need to [build and install mips-linux-binutils](docs/BUILDING_BINUTILS_MACOS.md).

-The makefile should alias Apple's out-of-date `make` to `gmake` automatically, but if you have issues, try using `gmake` in place of `make`.
+Apple's version of `make` is very out-of-date, so you should use the brew-installed `gmake` in place of `make` from now on.

 You should now be able to continue from [step 2](#2-clone-the-repository) of the Linux instructions.